coderxio/sagerx/docs/style_guide.md

 ## Purpose

-This guide will help you understand how we structure this project such as table and schema names.
+This guide will help you understand how we structure this project, such as table and schema names.

 ## Table Names